The Ultimate Structured Interview Questions + Hiring Guides

 - Highest Rating – Very High Quality Response

-In addition to providing the questions and scorecards / rating system, a rating key should be provided to help hiring managers understand what is considered a quality, or high rated response vs a low rated response.
+In addition to providing questions and scorecards, a structured interview rating key should be provided to help hiring managers understand what is considered a quality response vs a low quality response.
 A rating key makes it easy for hiring managers to evaluate candidates against behavioral and situational questions without an intuitive knowledge of what is desired for the role.
-Example:
+Below, we’ve provided an example of a rating key for “Attention to Detail.”

 High Rated Response